-When Apple updates are displayed in the All Software Updates list, you can work with OS X updates just like you work with Windows updates using the standard Configuration Manager functionality.
+When OS X updates are displayed in the All Software Updates list, you can deploy them using the standard Configuration Manager functionality.

-To deploy the updates, create a Software Update Group and then deploy it to a collection of Macs.
-The Macs will process policies according to the policy polling interval.
-When policies with software update assignments arrive, the Parallels Mac Client will evaluate assignments and install assigned updates if necessary.
-If an update requires a restart, the Mac user will be asked to either restart now or to postpone it.
-A restart will not be initiated without user's approval, even if the deadline for an assignment is reached.
+To deploy the updates, create a Software Update Group and then deploy it to a collection of Mac computers.
+Mac computers will process policies according to the policy polling interval.
+When policies with software update assignments are delivered to a Mac, the Parallels Mac Client running on it will evaluate assignments and install assigned updates if necessary.
+If an update requires a restart, the Mac user will have a choice to postpone the installation.
+A restart will NOT be performed without user's approval, even if the deadline for an assignment has been reached.